 We are extremely proud of the culture of care that exists between Bryan School students and their professors.
 But it would be a disservice to our world-class educators if we didn’t also highlight their prolific research.
-In 2020, Bryan School professors published 144 unique peer-reviewed journal articles – with 29 of them in world-leading journals.
+In 2022, Bryan School professors published 165 unique peer-reviewed journal articles – with 16 of them in world-leading journals.
+Additionally, seven faculty members hold 13 editorial positions at eight of the world’s best business journals.
 Our innovative, hands-on curriculum is a potent compliment to their hard work creating and disseminating knowledge about the theory and practice of business.

 Writing the dean’s letter for the Bryan Business Report each year is difficult.
 There are so many great new initiatives, outstanding accomplishments, and heart-warming stories to choose from that it never feels like we have enough space.
 For that reason, instead of teasing ahead to the great storytelling in this magazine as I have done in years past, I will use this valuable real estate to tell the story of our School’s new BONUS!
 Initiative (or Bryan Online Nontraditional Undergraduate Student Initiative).